rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 [Another evening of writing recommendation letters](recommendations-january-2017) (Essay #214)

-Comparing students
-- *Forthcoming*

-> When multiple students are applying for the same opportunity, I'm often asked to compare them.
-These are some thoughts on that process.

 Don't embarass me; don't embarass yourself: Some notes on thinking in C and Unix
 --------------------------------------------------------------------------------